ChauHPham/ABCDetect-Skin-Lesion/README.md

 python -m abcdetect download

 # 2. Train the segmentation model (adjust batch size based on your GPU memory)
-python -m abcdetect train --batch-size 32 --device cuda
+python -m abcdetect train --batch-size 48 --device cuda

-# 3. Evaluate the model on the test set
+# 3. Evaluate the model on the test set (optional)
 python -m abcdetect demo

-# 4. To segment a specific image using the trained model
+# 4. To analyze a specific image using the trained model with visualization
-python -m abcdetect segment --image path/to/test_image.jpg
+python -m abcdetect analyze --image path/to/test_image.jpg --show-graph
 ```

 The downloaded dataset will be stored in the `datasets` directory by default.